 Note-taking is by far the most difficult part of reading for college students.
 Note-taking is tedious, boring, doubles the time it takes for you to read a chapter, and you generally cannot understand them later.
+We all know how reading can benefit us.
 Below are some ways to efficiently and effectively take notes.
 These strategies will make studying your notes easier and will keep your notes organized.

 This post may contain affiliate links

 The first note-taking strategy is to skim.
 I mean two things when I say skim.
 The first is that I recommend an extremely brief skim of each section before you read them.
 During this initial skim, take mental note of any bolded or italicized words.
 These are the words you are going to want to pay particular attention to when you’re reading.